csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **Black Box Testing** tests the **functionality** without looking at the internal code.
 - **White Box Testing** tests the **internal structure** and logic of the code.

-### Conclusion:
-Both black box and white box testing are essential to ensure software quality.
-Black box testing ensures the software works from a user perspective, while white box testing ensures the internal logic is error-free.

-### Key Points:
-- **Black Box** = External behavior and functionality.
-- **White Box** = Internal code structure and logic.

 ### Mnemonic to Remember:
 - **Black Box** = **B**ehavior-based.